SAFZZ/basic-nn-model/README.md

 Regression model
 A regression model provides a function that describes the relationship between one or more independent variables and a response, dependent, or target variable.
 For example, the relationship between height and weight may be described by a linear regression mode.

+This model has 2 hidden layers.The first hidden layer has 4 neurons present in it and the second hidden layer has 5 neuron in it.

 ## Neural Network Model: